 Example: Leadership, professionalism, teamwork, critical thinking

-- Word processing programs
+- Any word processing programs

-- Database Management
+- Database management

-Note: Make sure that anything that you add to your resume shows a direct, positive impact towards the objectives of the job position for which you are applying.
+Note: Make sure that anything that you add to your resume shows a direct positive impact towards the objectives of the job position for which you are applying.

 An accomplishment is something that you did well.
 It can be a solution you created, a contribution, or an action that you took.
 This accomplishment had a positive impact on the company, employers, or employees.

-Identify your accomplishment and then show a positive outcome.
+Identify your accomplishment and show positive outcomes.

 By introducing new sales tactics, was able to increase sales production by 15%.